excerpted from and based on the Compassion-Focused Therapy protocol, by Paul Gilbert, PhD, FBPsS

-Feelings of shame, inadequacy, or low self-worth are core causes of most emotional and behavioral problems, such as anxiety, depression, anger, and substance abuse issues.
+Feelings of shame, inadequacy, or low self-worth are core causes of most emotional and behavioral problems, such as anxiety, depression, anger, substance abuse issues, and child/teen behavioral problems.
 Poor shame tolerance and lack of self-compassion can also cause relationship problems.
 Healing your own feelings of shame can lead to a happier life and may even heal your marriage.
 Self-compassion promotes emotional resilience and improves your ability to soothe yourself.

 By developing a sense of compassion for yourself and others you can reduce thoughts and feelings that bring messages of self-shame and self-criticism.
 Doing so then reduces the tendency of your body and mind to react with a fearful response, which reduces your level of “stress.”